CRM Maintenance: A Step by Step Guide on How to Clean & Maintain your CRM Database

 Better Targeting: Group your prospects by similarities, whether it’s by area, demographic or lifestyle you can attend to your market with an enhanced approach.

-Maximise Effort: When updating any contact information weather its name, address, phone number or email, will allow you to reach your customers at the right time and the right way.
+Maximise Effort: When updating any contact information whether its name, address, phone number or email, will allow you to reach your customers at the right time and the right way.

 IP Location Example